Cleome houtteana syn. C. hassleriana, syn. C. spinosa

 Cleomes blend beautifully with perennial flowers.They are doubly striking planted alone in large blocks.
 Hummingbirds love Cleome blossoms.
 Plants are deer resistant, and will tolerate heat and drought.

 SPARKLER SERIES Cleome Seeds

-The 4-6 inch flower heads of Sparkler series cleomes appear freely, from early summer into the fall.
-Plants are upright growing, will reach 3.5-4 feet tall.
+The 4-6″ flower heads of Sparkler series cleomes appear freely, from early summer into the fall.
+Plants are upright growing, will reach 3.5-4 ft. tall.
 Sparkler Cleomes are the first hybrids.
 They are more vigorous, and heavy blooming than open-pollinated plants.
 Sparklers grow shorter and bushier, are easier to blend into garden beds.
 Will grow in containers.

 SPARKLER BLUSH Cleome

 SPARKLER LAVENDER Cleome

 Queen series cleome plants grow 4-6 ft. tall.
 Smaller in short-season areas.
 Flower heads measure 6-8″ across.
 The cleomes of the Queen series are open pollinated; they are the best cleomes when self-sowing is desired.